-The navigation channel is located mostly in near edge map 20 and partly in edge map 19.
-The transport into edge-map 19 is around 480,000 m3 and the transport from 20 to 21 is around 200,000 m3.
-The difference between the two, i.e. 280,000 m3, does not including pore volume.
+The navigation channel is located mostly in edge map 20 and partly in edge map 19.
+The transport into edge-map 19 is around 300,000 m3 and the transport from 20 to 21 is around 125,000 m3.
+The difference between the two, i.e. 175,000 m3, does not include pore volume.
 The difference value indicate an upper bound of the required dredging because some of the material may deposit in water depths larger than 5 m and will therefore not require dredging and some material may deposit in the part of the edge-map 19 area which is not being dredged.
-With pore volume it is around 460,000 m3.
+With pore volume it is around 290,000 m3.